astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 2. Create a new connection to AWS.
 This time, select the `AWS` connection type.

 3. Give the new connection the name `aws_conn_management_demo` and fill the connection form with your connection credentials.
-We want this connection to only be available to deployments we explicitly link it to, so make sure to leave the switch at the start of the form at **Restricted**.
+We want this connection to only be available to Deployments we explicitly link it to, so make sure to leave the switch at the start of the form at **Restricted**.

     ![Screenshot of the Connections Config menu in the Astro Environment Manager](/img/docs/use-case-astro-connections_conn_aws.png)

 4. Click **Create Connection** to save your connection.

-5. View the connection in the Astro Environment Manager, where you can see the connection listed with the name `aws_conn_management_demo`, which is currently available to `0 Deployments` in your workspace.
+5. View the connection in the Astro Environment Manager, where you can see the connection listed with the name `aws_conn_management_demo`, which is currently available to `0 Deployments` in your Workspace.

     ![Screenshot of the Astro Environment Manager with the `aws_conn_management_demo`](/img/docs/use-case-astro-connections_conn_zero_deployments.png)

 ### Step 4: Link the AWS connection to your Deployments

-Now that you created the AWS connection, you can link it to the `conn-management-demo-dev` and `conn-management-demo-prod` deployments.
-Remember that you set the connection to **Restricted** in [Step 3](#step-3-create-your-aws-connection-in-the-astro-environment-manager), so it is not available to any deployments by default.
+Now that you created the AWS connection, you can link it to the `conn-management-demo-dev` and `conn-management-demo-prod` Deployments.
+Remember that you set the connection to **Restricted** in [Step 3](#step-3-create-your-aws-connection-in-the-astro-environment-manager), so it is not available to any Deployments by default.

 1. In the Astro Environment Manager, click on the `aws_conn_management_demo` connection to open the connection details.
 You see a list of all Deployments this connection is available to.
 Since you originally set the connection to **Restricted**, you don't see any Deployments listed.
 Click on the **+ Link Deployment** button to link the connection to a Deployment.